 The franking on the stamps describes Munich as "Hauptstadt der Bewegung," which translates as Capital City of the Movement.

 In e-book format because this was easiest.

 The amazon.com page is here, and is mentioned only because it's easiest also.

-the cover of the Lear's Shadow e-book published in January, 2012.
+left is the cover of the Lear's Shadow e-book published in January, 2012.

 It presents, as surface, a slice of space-time as a rectangle: a kind of

 Spatially, this rectangle shows central and eastern Colorado, via adaptation of a NASA satellite image made by the Moderate Resolution Imaging Spectroradiometer (MODIS), aboard the satellite Terra.
 Distance above the Earth's surface was 440 miles / 700 kilometers.
 The NASA image has been cropped and rotated.
 Unlike with most maps, west is up.
 The site of Columbine High School is indicated by a white dot.